operator-framework/community-operators/docs/packaging-operator.md

 ### Updating your existing Operator

-Unless of purely cosmectic nature, subsequent updates to your Operator should result in new `bundle` directories being added, containing an updated CSV as well as copied, updated and/or potentially newly added CRDs.
+Unless of purely cosmetic nature, subsequent updates to your Operator should result in new `bundle` directories being added, containing an updated CSV as well as copied, updated and/or potentially newly added CRDs.
 Within your new CSV, update the `spec.version` field to the desired new semantic version of your Operator.

 In order to have OLM enable updates to your new Operator version you can choose between three update modes: `semver-mode`, `semver-skippatch-mode` and `replaces-mode`.
 The default is `semver-mode`.
 If you want to change the default, place a file called `ci.yaml` in your top-level directory (works for both `packagemanifest` or `bundle` format) and set it to either of the two other values.
 For example: